dmix/duster.js/README.md

 ## Install
 Download duster.js to your project root folder and install dependencies:

-    npm install dustjs-linkedin
-    npm install watch
+    npm install

 ## Usage
 Create dust.js templates in ./src/dusts/ with the file extension .dust and create ./public/dusts directory where files will be compiled to, then run watcher script:

     $ node duster.js
+    $ npm start (alternative)

-You can modify folder paths in the duster.js file
+You can modify folder paths in the duster.json configuration file

+    raw_dir - directory to watch for .dust files pre_dir - directory to place output .js files int

 ## Example:

+Configuration:

+{
+  "raw_dir": "./src/dusts",
+  "pre_dir": "./public/dusts"
+}

+Then these files:

     ./src/dusts/tweet.dust
     ./src/dusts/user.dust

-Compiles to:
+Compile to:

     ./public/dusts/tweet.js
     ./public/dusts/user.js